XJDHDR/xjdhdr-random-code/Game_related_files/My Modifications/The Elder Scrolls 5; Skyrim Special Edition/Mark Books as Read (All supported languages) - Loose files -22439-1-2-0/Docs/Mark Books as Read_readme.txt

 - English
 - French
 - German
+- Italian
+- Russian
 - Spanish

 If you are interested in helping or simply want this mod in other languages, please send me a message.
+Please note that I only understand English and so please try to use English if possible in your communications with me.

 Future plans